 The Data and Connectivity programme is led by both Health Data Research UK and the Office for National Statistics.
 The aim of the Data and Connectivity programme is to support the other five National Core Studies by improving access to data.
 This is really important as it helps the other five studies access important data so that they can do important research answering priority COVID-19 questions.

-The Data and Connectivity programme does not do research itself but instead allows researchers on the other National Core Studies, and across the UK, to access data in a quicker and more efficient way, which in turn helps research to progress more rapidly.
+The Data and Connectivity programme does not do research itself but instead allows researchers on the other National Core Studies, and across the UK, to request access to data in a quicker and more efficient way, which in turn helps research to progress more rapidly.

 As well as improving access to data, the Data and Connectivity programme is working with research institutions to ensure data is properly safeguarded and only accessible by authorised researchers for approved purposes.